minamotorin/fizzbuzz-sed/README.rst

 This program works with BSD sed, GNU sed, and POSIX sed.

-NOTE
-****

-This program works with BSD sed, but it is veeeeeeeeeery slow (daily).
-Recommended to use GNU sed.
+This program works with BSD sed too, and it work fine now.
+But I recommended to use GNU sed for extensions.

-I don't understand why this issue occurs.

 If you use macOS with `Homebrew <https://brew.sh/>`_, you can install GNU sed as follows::